nehanavrange/LearningJava/README.md

 When a thread invokes a synchronized method, it automatically acquires the lock for that object and releases it when the thread completes its task.

- see example: multithreading.synchronization source code in src folder
+ refer example: multithreading.synchronization source code in src folder

 2. Synchronized block: